corda/corda/docs/source/design/corda-gradle-plugin-v2/cordapp-v2.md

         targetPlatformVersion 4
     }

-    // If `onLedgerCode=true` or the `dependency-constraints` plugin was included, all these dependencies
+    // If `onLedgerCode=true` or the `secure-dependency-constraints` plugin was included, all these dependencies
     // will by default be pinned down in the output JAR of this CorDapp. dependencies {
         implementation "com.foo:foo:1.2"